blackcodherbootcamp-assessments/unit05-assessment-node/README.md

 7. To complete the assessment make additions to the `index.js` file to return the expected data.
 Review the assessment criteria for detailed information on expected endpoints for your completed API.

+## Testing

+You can execute the autograding tests locally to check your progress by running `npm run test`.

+**IMPORTANT:** Do NOT modify any files in the `__test__` directory!

 ## How to submit

-Commit all files and folders to the repo and push to your remote repo for assessment.
+Commit all changes and push/merge to the main branch of your GitHub remote for assessment.